serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

 image2: "/blog/assets/article_images/2016-11-01-hosting/andromeda-galaxy.jpg"
 ---

-Service Fabric is a platform that is designed to solve the challenges I exposed in my previous post on Microservices.
+Service Fabric is a platform that is designed to solve the challenges I exposed [in my previous post on Microservices]({% post_url 2016-10-26-What-we-dont-tell-you-about-microservices %}).
-It manages a cluster of machines, and let you work against it as if it was a single host.
+It manages a cluster of machines, and lets you work against it as if it was a single host.
 You send your app to Service Fabric, and the system will host it somewhere, and make it available at a given endpoint.
-It handles things like service discovery, revers proxy and load balancing, health monitoring, and more...
+Of course, that's highly simplified, it does much, much more.
+It handles things like service discovery, reverse proxy and load balancing, health monitoring, and scaling, stateful services and more...

 So, to assess the platform, I look at what it takes to take an existing small web application, and deploy it on a Service Fabric cluster.
 It turns out that it is relatively easy.